M Criminal Defense

 Prescription FraudUp to 4 years in prison, $50,000 fine

-Your future matters.
-Don’t take chances with a public defender or wait until it’s too late.
-We’ll fight to reduce charges, suppress evidence, or seek full dismissal wherever possible.
+Your future is too important to risk.
+Please do not take chances with a public defender or wait until it is too late.
+Our firm will fight to reduce charges, suppress evidence, or pursue a full dismissal whenever possible.

 Frequently Asked Questions (Drug Crime Defense FAQ)